Get Started

 • Event or Trade Show Costs: These events are great for exposure and networking opportunities but they aren’t free — or even cheap in most cases.
 Consider which events or shows you want to attend and rank them in order of importance.
 Only plan to attend the ones with the highest return on investment.

-• Giveaways and Company Swag: If you’re attending events, you might want things to give out like branded t-shirts, merchandise, hats, toys, etc. These items excite people about visiting your booth at events but they also work to get your name out and remembered by the public.
+• Giveaways and Company Swag: If you’re attending events, you might want things to give out like branded or custom t-shirts, merchandise, hats, toys, etc. These items excite people about visiting your booth at events but they also work to get your name out and remembered by the public.
 Everyone remembers the company with the coolest swag!

 • Equipment: Creating content for social media?
 Giving demonstrations at trade shows?
 Setting up a marketing booth at an event?
 All of these things require equipment of some type.
 See what tools and equipment can be reused for different events and projects and which ones will need to be bought multiple times.